pcrady/coinbase_exchange/README.md

   static const String passphrase = '';
 }
 ```
+Put in your apiKey, secretKey and passphrase.
-in the coinbase_exchange_test.dart file.
+In the coinbase_exchange_test.dart file.
 Then run:
 ```console
 pub run test --chain-stack-traces test/coinbase_exchange_test.dart
 ```